Nexmo/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/overview.md

 You must then:

 1. [Register for the Number Programmability service](/vonage-business-cloud/number-programmability/guides/register) - to add the capability to your VBC account
+2. [Create a Nexmo Voice API Application](/vonage-business-cloud/number-programmability/guides/create-voice-application) - to store security and configuration information
-2. [Provision VBC numbers](https://nexmo-developer-vbc.herokuapp.com/vonage-business-cloud/number-programmability/guides/provision-vbc-numbers) - configure one or more VBC numbers to use with the service
+3. [Provision VBC numbers](https://nexmo-developer-vbc.herokuapp.com/vonage-business-cloud/number-programmability/guides/provision-vbc-numbers) - configure one or more VBC numbers to use with the service
-3. [Create a Nexmo Voice API Application](/vonage-business-cloud/number-programmability/guides/create-voice-application) - to store security and configuration information
-4. [Link your VBC number(s)](/vonage-business-cloud/number-programmability/guides/link-vbc-numbers) - to the Nexmo Voice API Application

 ## Using the Number Programmability service